-Generally, the saver’s credit can be claimed by workers ages 18 years and older who have contributed to a company-sponsored retirement plan or IRA in the past year and meet these income limits for 2015 or, looking ahead, for 2016:
+Generally, the saver’s credit can be claimed by workers ages 18 years and older who have contributed to a company-sponsored retirement plan or IRA in the past year and meet annual income limits

 The filer cannot be a full-time student or be claimed as a dependent on another person's tax return.